whosonfirst/go-whosonfirst-exportify/README.md

 ## Important

-This is work in progress.
-Documentation is incomplete.
+This package is deprecated.
+Short of really serious bugs it is no longer being updated and its functionality is gradually being moved in to the [whosonfirst/wof-cli](https://github.com/whosonfirst/wof-cli) package.

 ## go-whosonfirst-exportify versus go-whosonfirst-export